Updated 8/12/2018 to reflect Mexico’s purchase of Evolved SeaSparrow missiles for the Sigma 10514s.

 Implications of the purchase

 With the delivery of the first POLA, the Mexican Navy will have an up-to-date surface combatant for the first time in decades.
-While the configuration is light in armament and lacks the long-range anti-air punch of a full-size frigate or destroyer, it nevertheless provides for a well-rounded combatant capable of anti-air and anti-shipping duties in blue water.
+While the configuration is light in armament and lacks the long-range anti-air punch of a full-size frigate or destroyer, it nevertheless provides a well-rounded combatant capable of anti-air and anti-shipping duties in blue water.
 The Block II Harpoon variant purchased by Mexico also features GPS navigation, allowing it to be used as a land-attack missile.
-Though the ESSM loadout will likely be small, the SeaRAM system with its eleven-missile magazine provides good defense-in-depth against modern anti-ship missiles.
+The decision to procure ESSMs will allow the class to conduct light area air defense duties and the SeaRAM system with its eleven-missile magazine provides good defense-in-depth against modern anti-ship missiles.
 Assuming Mexico is receiving the SMART-S air search radar, the ships will be able to detect and track small aircraft; considering the prolific use of light aircraft by the drug cartels of Mexico and South America, this capability may prove valuable.
 The six Mk 54 Mod 0 lightweight torpedoes provide a short-range anti-submarine capacity which could be strengthened if Mexico were to embark a medium anti-submarine helicopter.

-Beyond the capabilities offered by the ships themselves, the POLAs will grant Mexican sailors experience with modern weapons systems such as the Harpoon and the Rolling Airframe Missile, fostering a culture of high-end surface warfare which could pay dividends should Mexico decide to further expand its surface warfare fleet in the coming decades.
+Beyond the capabilities offered by the ships themselves, the POLAs will grant Mexican sailors experience with modern weapons systems such as the ESSM, the Harpoon, and the Rolling Airframe Missile, fostering a culture of high-end surface warfare which could pay dividends should Mexico decide to further expand its surface warfare fleet in the coming decades.